yaahc/displaydoc/README.md

 <br>

 ## Details

-- Thiserror deliberately does not appear in your public API.
-You get the same thing as if you had written an implementation of `std::error::Error` by hand, and switching from handwritten impls to thiserror or vice versa is not a breaking change.

-- Errors may be enums, structs with named fields, tuple structs, or unit structs.

 - A `Display` impl is generated for your type if you provide doc comment messages on the struct or each variant of your enum, as shown above in the